husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 </div>

-# Overview #
+## Overview ##

 <div align="center">
 <iframe src="https://player.vimeo.com/video/225576807" width="427" height="240" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

+ROSbot is an autonomous robot platform based on Husarion CORE2-ROS robot controller.
+It integrates:
+- 4-wheels mobile platform containing DC motors with encoders and an alluminium frame
+- Digital camera
+- RPLIDAR A2 laser scanner
+- MPU 9250 inertial sensor (accelerometer + gyro)
+- rear panel providing interfaces for additional modules

-ROSbot is an autonomous robot platform powered by Husarion.
-It's hard to find an affordable robot platform for rapid autonomous robot development.
-To find a platform that can be a base for custom service robots, inspection robots and robots working in swarms.
-This is why we are creating ROSbot, as a project that everybody can use to avoid building own autonomous robot platforms from scratch.
+ROSbot is an affordable robot platform for rapid development of autonomous robots.
+It can be a base for custom service robots, inspection robots and robots working in swarms.

+It can work with or without Husarion cloud that allows you remote management and firmware update.

-## Components ##
+# Components #

 ![Side scheme](/assets/img/ROSbot_manual/scheme_side.png "Side scheme")
 ![Scheme connection](/assets/img/ROSbot_manual/scheme_connection.png "Scheme connection")